 We will conduct a RCT of 2500 participants with HF secondary to IHD and left ventricular ejection fraction less than 0.45, evaluating low dose colchicine versus placebo on the occurrence of the composite HF and ischemic CV outcomes.
 These complementary trials will evaluate whether targeting inflammation will be beneficial in HF.

 Nutritional and environmental exposome

-Prospective cohort studies (leads P Raina, Sonia Anand, Salim Yusuf).
-Utilizing our population-based cohort studies and G-CHF registry we will examine how nutrition and the environment (air pollution, climate, social/built environment, and COVID-19) impact HF.
+Led by P Raina, Sonia Anand and Salim Yusuf, utilizing our population-based cohort studies and G-CHF registry we will examine how nutrition and the environment (air pollution, climate, social/built environment, and COVID-19) impact HF.